mgg9xv/frontend-nanodegree-mobile-portfolio/README.md

     ```

-## Optimizations Made
+## Optimizations Made <a href="optimizations-made"></a>

 Optimizations were made to the `views/js/main.js` to increase the frame rate when scrolling on `views/pizza.html`.

-1. First, I optimized the changePizzaSizes function so that the size of the new pizzas is calculated only once instead of calculating it for each individual pizza.
+* The changePizzaSizes function was altered so that the size of the new pizzas is calculated only once instead of calculating it for each individual pizza.
-1. Second
+* The anonymous function called when the 'DOMContentLoaded' was updated so that it would only create the number of pizzas that would be displayed on the screen based on screen size
+* The updatePositions function was changed so that the for loop didn't calculate the same values over and over requiring a read each time.